Alice Chen: Research and career

-In the leadup to the 2008 United States presidential election Chen signed an open letter from Doctors for Obama calling for reform of the United states healthcare system.
+In the leadup to the 2008 United States presidential election, Chen signed an open letter from Doctors for Obama calling for reform of the United States healthcare system.
 After the election of Barack Obama, the doctors regrouped and renamed themselves Doctors for America.
-The campaigning transcended Chen's personal and professional life, and she became an advocate for engaging members of the academic community in policy issues.
-Chen is an advocate for healthcare equity and has worked to ensure access to high-quality, affordable healthcare for all in the United States.
+Chen became an advocate for engaging members of the academic community in policy issues.

-In 2011 Chen became the executive of Doctors for America, and led the organisation for six years.
-Doctors for America is a nonprofit who mobilise physicians and medical students to improve the health of people in the United States.
+In 2011, she became the executive of Doctors for America, and led the organisation for six years.
+Doctors for America is a nonprofit which mobilizes physicians and medical students to improve the health of people in the United States.
 In this capacity she was at the forefront of policy changes, such as the implementation of the Patient Protection and Affordable Care Act.
 She called for mass shootings to be treated as a public health issue.

-In 2017 Chen was appointed a Hauser Leader at the Center for Public Leadership, John F. Kennedy School of Government.
+In 2017, Chen was appointed a Hauser Leader at the Center for Public Leadership, John F. Kennedy School of Government.
 During her position Chen studied the epidemic of loneliness, which was thought to impact almost half of American adults, as well as the health impacts of global warming.
-She also studied how public health policy changed in the post-Obama administration world.
+She studied how public health policy changed in the post-Obama administration world.